How To Temper Chocolate

 - To give chocolate a glossy, shiny appearance, and a crisp, clean snap when you break it.

-1. The first step is to melt the dark chocolate in a clean, dry bowl set over simmering water, to about 115º-120º F (46º-49ºC.)
+1. Melt chopped bittersweet or semisweet chocolate in a clean, dry bowl set over simmering water, to about 115º-120º F (46º-49ºC.)

 (Milk chocolate tempers at 86º-88ºF, 30º-31ºC.
 Please note that chocolates can vary, so check with manufacturer if unsure about your particular chocolate.)